 It was thirty years ago, although it feels like yesterday, and I was preparing for my finals.

-Unfortunately, I was also embroiled in a rocky love affair.
 My girlfriend and I kept dating and breaking up many times.
-This meant late nights dealing with the excitement and hurt of immature love.
+This meant late nights dealing with the excitement and intense injury of immature love.
 Since every grade counted, and I wanted to get into medical school, I had to stop the roller coaster.
 I simply couldn't concentrate on my finals and the relationship at the same time.
 After talking about it, we both agreed to put the relationship "on hold" until the end of finals.

 Mr. Beck was the quintessential college professor, with his casual formality, his intelligent blue eyes, wavy grey hair and a curious hint of impishness.
 He spoke in fluent English, modified by a mild German accent.